 Turn-in policy and

-Late homeworks and lab assignments will not be accepted.
+Late homework will not be accepted.
 However, we will

-give you some flexibility on the homeworks: we will drop your lowest two
+give you some flexibility: we will drop your lowest two

-Note:If you do not hand in an assignment by the due date, or hand in a blank assignment,
+Note:If you do not hand in a lab by the due date, or hand in a blank lab,

-you get a 0 for that assignment.
-It is waaaay better for you to
+you get a 0 for that lab.
+It is better for you to

-hand in an assignment that receives a lower than A grade
+hand in a lab that receives a lower than A grade

 than to simply give

-up on the assignment (averaged-in zeroes are damaging).
+up on the lab (averaged-in zeroes are damaging).

 Exemptions of the lateness rules will be allowed in three cases:

-- Illness, which requires a doctor's note.
-The
+- Illness, which requires a doctor's note or appropriate documentation.

 - Death in the immediate family.